Amed Rosario Preview, Player Props: Dodgers vs. Marlins

-On Tuesday, Amed Rosario (.409 on-base percentage in past 10 games, 110 points above season-long percentage) and the Los Angeles Dodgers face the Miami Marlins, whose starting pitcher will be Jesus Luzardo.
-First pitch is at 6:40 PM ET.
+Amed Rosario -- with a slugging percentage of .318 in his past 10 games (including zero home runs) -- will be in action for the Los Angeles Dodgers versus the Miami Marlins, with Braxton Garrett on the mound, on September 7 at 6:40 PM ET.

-He reached base in his only plate appearance in his previous game against the Braves.
+In his most recent game he had a hitless performance (0-for-1) against the Marlins.

 Amed Rosario Game Info & Props vs. the Marlins